MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/New-MgBetaSecurityAttackSimulationTraining.md

 ```

 ### -SupportedLocales
-Supported locales for content for the associated training.
+The supported locales for content for the associated training.

 ```yaml
 Type: String[]